wilsonw926/ios-decal-lab1/README.md

 ## Problem 3: Using the Debugger ##
 In this problem, you have one goal and one goal only: Recover the public funds that Chancellor Dirks ruthlessly stole.
 First run the app and see what happens (after transfering the entry point).
 Then follow the instructions in the code to figure out the current value of our school's funds (`amountLeft`) using the debugging skills taught in lecture and find the right constant using the search skills also taught in lecture.
 Add these together to get the appropriate value.
 If there are enough funds, you will have passed the lab!

+* Note - there's a network request in this view controller, so give the view some time to load.

 ## Grading ##
 You have the option to either be checked off by a TA or instructor during lab to receive your grade immediately **(recommended)**, or submit your files to [Gradescope](https://gradescope.com/courses/5482/assignments/17996/) to be graded later.